helium777/mimamori/README.md

 mim status
 ```

+> [!CAUTION]
+> The `pp` (or `mim proxy run`) command, while similar to gg/proxychains-ng in usage, only configures environment variables.
+While most common applications respect these variables, some programs may ignore them.
+Future versions may implement true transparent proxying.

 ## Comparison with Similar Projects

 - **vs. [gg](https://github.com/mzz2017/gg)**: While gg provides an excellent portable solution with its own implementation, Mimamori leverages Mihomo's extensive protocol support and benefits from its regular maintenance.